 "Good boy," Sekhmet said with a satisfactory tone.
 Then he turned right back around and paid Rowen no further mind.

 Rowen frowned a bit.
 Even though they weren't enemies any longer, he still felt like nothing had changed.
 They still looked at him like a child and treated him like one.
 Like he was of no consequence.
 He didn't like it at all.
 If they had really been alive all this time, why had nothing changed?

 He almost wanted to say something, but Kayura placed a hand on his shoulder.

 "Rowen, come with me." she said in a voice that left no argument.

 Rowen had no choice.
 He was in their world now.
 All information he knew was only what they willingly gave him.
 Any place they wanted to lead him, he had to follow blindly.
-And thus, Rowen followed Kayura back to the balcony he had landed on when they first got there.
+And thus, Rowen followed Kayura back to the balcony they had landed upon when they first arrived.

 "Are we going somewhere?" he asked.

 "I'm taking you where you can rest," Kayura replied.
 "Some place better than that rat hole.
 And then tomorrow, we're going to start your training."

 "Training?"
 Rowen wondered.

 "Yeah," Kayura confirmed with a half smile.
 "We're going to teach you how to use that power of yours."